CatchTheTornado/doctor-dok/README.md

 ## Try it out

-You can Try Out Doctor Dok in hosted, fully secured, end2end encrypted environment by registering to beta tests on https://doctordok.com.
+You can host Doctor Dok on your own because it's <a href="LICENSE">MIT Licensed</a> Open Source.
+You might also want to give it a try in a hosted, fully secured, end2end encrypted environment by registering to beta tests on https://doctordok.com.
 You'll get AI tokens + free hosting for your health data.

 <a href="https://doctordok.com"><img src="readme-assets/try-doctordok.png" alt="Try Doctor Dok for free" /></a>